filecoin-project/FIPs/FIPS/fip-nnnn-eam-eeoa.md

 2. A single copy of the EAM is deployed as a singleton actor under ID address `f010`.

 The Init actor statically recognizes the EAM as an _authorized_ delegated address manager, and permits calls to its `InitActor#Exec4` method originating in it.
-Address managers like the EAM use the `InitActor#Exec4` method to deploy new actors with delegated addresses under the namespace matching their actor ID (`10` in this case).
+Address managers like the EAM use the `InitActor#Exec4` method to deploy new actors with delegated addresses under the namespace matching their actor ID (`10` in this case), with the address payload being provided as an argument.

 #### EVM smart contract deployment via the EAM

 The EAM offers two Filecoin methods `Create` and `Create2`, equivalent to their Ethereum counterparts.
 In Ethereum, `CREATE` and `CREATE2` differ in their address generation rules:

-- `CREATE` uses the protocol-provided nonce to derive the contract's address, and is thus non-deterministic.
+- `CREATE` computes the address in this manner: `Keccak-256(rlp_list(sender, nonce))`.
+It is thus non-deterministic.
-- `CREATE2` takes an explicit user-provided salt to compute a deterministic address.
+- `CREATE2` computes the addres in this manner: `Keccak-256(rlp_list(0xff, sender, salt, bytecode))`.
 It is suitable for counterfactual deployments.

 EVM smart contracts are deployed to the Filecoin chain as follows: